kubernetes-sigs/gateway-api/site-src/implementations.md

 Consul service mesh works on any Kubernetes distribution, connects multiple clusters, and Consul CRDs provide a Kubernetes native workflow to manage traffic patterns and permissions in the mesh.
 [Consul API Gateway][consul-api-gw-doocs] supports Gateway API for managing North-South traffic.

-Please see the [Consul API Gateway documentation][consul-api-gw-doocs] for current infomation on the supported version and features of the Gateway API.
+Please see the [Consul API Gateway documentation][consul-api-gw-doocs] for current information on the supported version and features of the Gateway API.

 [consul]:https://consul.io
 [consul-api-gw-doocs]:https://www.consul.io/docs/api-gateway